Writing Warm Ups

 To raise the difficulty level, we do our last version of the game while clapping in a rhythm, expecting each of us to contribute a rhyme, alliterative word, or related word while maintaining the rhythmic clapping.
 It's silly and challenging, and the clapping seems to have a a special benefit, which Laura Grace Weldon has described in her article "Clapping Games" right here on TheHomeSchoolMom blog.

-In our writers group, by the time we've finished with the word warm-ups, the ice is broken, and the linguistic gears are well-oiled.
+In our writers' group, by the time we've finished the word warm-ups, the ice is broken, and the linguistic gears are well-oiled.
 We're ready to settle down to read our poetry and short stories and practice offering precise and supportive critiques of what each of us has written.

 I've played word games like this with my own children for years, especially on long car rides.
 We love getting those extra special rhymes, near rhymes, and word relationships floating in the air, and we delight in trying to be quick and make it sound effortless.